3r3bu5x9/Prismatic-Night/README.md

 - Folder and systray icons:

 If ur using Nemo or any fork of Nautilus as your file manager, u can directly select the icons through right-click menu -> properties after selecting a folder.
 For other file managers u have to replace the icons of ur icon theme with the ones here.
-For more info read and see the papirus mod section [here](https://github.com/AnubisZ9/DebianDots).
+You can also replace the icons of any icon pack with my icons.
+For the systray icons copy the contents to for example /usr/share/icons/Papirus/16x16/panel and replace the icons.
+Then restart session.

+- Geany colorscheme:
+Copy the Prismatic-Night.conf to ~/.config/geany/colorschemes.